-My Christian name is Nicola, which friends and family shorten to Nic (this ironically called my nickname!).
-Sometimes nicknames bear no resemblance to the original name.
+My christian name is Nicola, which friends and family shorten to Nic (this ironically called my nickname!).
+Sometimes a nickname bear no resemblance to the original name.

 My middle name is Jane.
-If an individual prefers their middle name then they may choose to use this instead of their Christian name for everyday use.
+If an individual prefers their middle name then they may choose to use this instead of their christian name.

-My surname or family name before I married (which is called a maiden name) was Plevey, and I took my husband's surname Gill after I married.
+My surname or family name before I married (which is called a maiden name) was Plevey.

 Surnames came into use to distinguish one person from another.
 It’s often easy to spot their origin.